fintechblocks/open-banking-auth-sdk-php/readme.md

 ## How to run the example ##

-You only need an Apache and PHP enviroment.
+You only need a Apache and php.